monstong/redrockTechLibrary/OracleDatabase/12c-rman.md

  - Write ordering is preserved for each file within a snapshot.
  - Snapshot stores the time at which a snapshot is completed.

-A new RECOVER command keyword, SNAPSHOT TIME, is introduced to recover a snapshot to a consistent point, without any additional manual procedures for point-in-time recovery needs.
+A new ```RECOVER``` command keyword, ```SNAPSHOT TIME```, is introduced to recover a snapshot to a consistent point, without any additional manual procedures for point-in-time recovery needs.

 The overhead consists of logging additional redo and performing a complete database checkpoint.

 #### 2-9.
 Table-Level Recovery From Backups
-  RMAN can restore and recover a table or set of tables from existing backups on disk or tape with the new RECOVER TABLE option.
+  RMAN can restore and recover a table or set of tables from existing backups on disk or tape with the new ```RECOVER TABLE``` option.

  - Required Tablespaces